 The Emotional Eating Cycle

-The emotional-eating cycle is something many people struggle with, even if they don’t realize it.
+The emotional eating cycle is something many people struggle with, even if they don’t realize it.

 You feel stressed, lonely, or anxious, and suddenly, food feels like the easiest comfort.
 For a few moments, you feel better.
-Then comes the guilt, the regret, and the promise that
+Then comes the guilt, the regret, and the promise that “next time will be different.”

 But somehow, the same loop keeps repeating.